ljenchik/my-mars-mission/Readme.md

 # My Mars Mission

-## My Mars Mission is a website for teenagers about Mars.
+## My Mars Mission is a website for teenagers about Mars

+### Site is live at https://ljenchik.github.io/my-mars-mission/

 I wanted to create not only engaging website but also apply my new skills (TypeScript, React and Node.js) to a real project.

 In the TechSwitch coding bootcamp my favourite exercise was Mars Mission.
 As a team of seven we had to create an educational website about Mars for teenagers.
 The task was exciting and provided a great opportunity to apply everything we had learnt before.
 We created a project from scratch: planned, designed and presented it in front of other software developers.
 We built a React frontend application and learnt how to implement components.
 I was impressed with the development process, team work and the results we achieved.

 After completing the course, I decide to work on My Mars Mission project on my own to practice and add new features and functionality.
 In the frontend, I added media queries, styling, new pages such as login, create account, tickets to Mars and so on.
-I used Postgres for the backend to store users' and Mars tickets' details.
+I used PostgreSQL database for the backend to store users' and Mars tickets' details.
 I learnt how to store and safely change passwords using bcrypt technology.
 Also, I improved my CSS skills.

 ## Required software

 - Docker
 - Node.js

-## Start the application
+## To run the application

 From command line, clone and start the backend